jchengjr77/mysite2/about.md

 As of Spring 2022, I am a local member of [$FWB](https://fwb.help).

-I grew up in Hong Kong, went to Groton School from grades 10-12, and then studied at Carnegie Mellon University (CMU).
+I grew up in Hong Kong where I attended Chinese International School.
+Then, I transferred to Groton School in Massachusetts from grades 10-12, and then studied at CMU.

 Other bits of life I enjoy include: Tom Misch's music, playing guitar/bass/ukulele, snowboarding, the ocean, discovering new coffee shops and bars, Critical Role, Valorant, and much much more.